sandrofigo/Debug-Menu-Unity3D/README.md

 This will create a button inside the debug menu which you can access by pressing <kbd>F3</kbd> while the game is running.
 Note, this will only work if the MonoBehaviour is active in a scene when it is loaded.

+For further documentation of attributes, please refer to the [Wiki](https://github.com/sandrofigo/Debug-Menu-Unity3D/wiki).